SungJJinKang/Libria_GameMode_For_FiveM/README.md

 LastOne is Winner!

+# How to install

+##1. install this repo at server-data/resources folder

-# Add this to server.cfg
+##2.
+Add under lines to server-data/server.cfg

 start Libria_spawner